AskNowQA/LC-QuAD/README.md

 ### Benchmarking/Leaderboard

 We're in the process of automating the benchmarking process (and updating results on our [webpage](http://lc-quad.sda.tech)).
-In the meantime, please get in touch with us at pc.priyansh@gmail.com, and we'll do it manually.
+In the meantime, please get in touch with us at priyansh.trivedi@uni-bonn.de, and we'll do it manually.
 Apologies for this inconvinience.

 ### Methodology